CodySly/King-Crawlers-App/README.md

 7. **Create a Pull Request**:
    - Visit your forked repository on GitHub.
    - Click the "New Pull Request" button.
-   - Choose the base repository (the original Fruiteria-IOS repository) and the base branch (e.g., "main" or "develop").
+   - Choose the base repository (the original King Crawlers App repository) and the base branch (e.g., "main" or "develop").
    - Choose your forked repository and the branch you made changes in.
    - Provide a title and description for your pull request.
    - Click "Create Pull Request."

 That's it!
-You've successfully cloned the repository, made changes, and created a pull request to contribute to the Fruiteria iOS project.
+You've successfully cloned the repository, made changes, and created a pull request to contribute to the King Crawlers App project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>